Sustainability made simple

 Store any remaining juice in the refrigerator for up to a week.

-You can also make red and blue snow cones by using blueberries and cranberries to make the juice and pouring it in stripes over the ice.
+You can also make red and blue snow cones with blueberries and cranberries to make the juice and pour it in stripes over the ice.

 Vegan Taiwanese Shaved Ice Recipe